VPN Connection Guide

 Config not saved correctly

-Re-download from the lab panel (Download VPN config) and re-import without manual edits.
+Re-download from the lab or challenge panel (Download .conf) and re-import without manual edits.

 Permission denied when bringing tunnel up